sphimmer/elf_zone/README.md

  ```shell
    git clone https://github.com/your-username/the-elf-zone.git
 ```
 3. Solve Advent of Code problems using your preferred programming language.
+[Advent of Code website](https://adventofcode.com)
-4. Submit a Pull Request (PR) to the repository, following the guidelines below.
+5. Submit a Pull Request (PR) to the repository, following the guidelines below.
-5. Review and incorporate feedback from the community to improve your solutions.
+6. Review and incorporate feedback from the community to improve your solutions.
-6. Share your progress, experiences, and learnings with others in the community.
+7. Share your progress, experiences, and learnings with others in the community.

 ## General Guidelines
 **Respect**: Be respectful and considerate when providing feedback on others' code.